Josep-at-work/Log_Parsing_App/README.md

 Streamlit app where the user can parse logs from a default log file, or enter a new log file (.txt or .log).
 Input parameters are a time range and a valid hostname.
 Once this parameters are entered, a Pare Logs button will appear to execute the parsing.
 Results will be shown in the main page.

+**NOTE**: The app is connected to the log_test1.txt file by default.
+The example found on the main page of the UI works well with this file.
+However, users can download the other files from the Logs directory (or use any other log files with the same structure), and use them to parse logs.
+When changing the file take into account that the time range may vary - the time range for the new file will be displayed in the sidebar, also the hostname may vary, check a valid hostname opening the logs file.

 **Directory**
 - streamlit_app.py: Logic of the streamlit app.
 - utils.py: Module of functions used in the streamlit app logic.